hummat/hummat.github.io/_drafts/attention.md

 ### Parallelization using matrices

 From the visualizations you might get the impression that attention is computed sequentially, one input at a time.
 Luckily, this is not the case when we move to matrix notation.
-All we need to do is to stack the inputs $\boldsymbol{x}\_i$ into an input matrix $X$ which we can than directly multiply with the query, key and value parameter matrices. $X$ could for example be a color image of dimension $32\times32\times3$ flattened to a matrix of shape $1024\times3$[^5].
+All we need to do is to stack the (transposed) inputs $\boldsymbol{x}\_i$ into an input _matrix_ $X$ which we can than directly multiply with the query, key and value parameter matrices. $X$ could for example be a color image of dimension $32\times32\times3$ flattened to a matrix of shape $1024\times3$[^5].

 [^5]: Remember, we are dealing with sets of elements, in this case pixels, which are feature vectors, in this case the RGB color values.